skip to main content

 Curacao players and fans celebrate qualification after a 0-0 draw with Jamaica

-Dutch Caribbean island nation Curacao has become the smallest nation by population to qualify for a World Cup after salvaging a 0-0 draw with Jamaica on the final day of CONCACAF qualifying.
+Dutch Caribbean island Curacao has become the smallest nation by population to qualify for a World Cup after salvaging a 0-0 draw with Jamaica on the final day of CONCACAF qualifying.

 The country went undefeated throughout their qualification campaign to top Group B with 12 points, joining Panama and Haiti in booking their World Cup ticket.

-Curacao scraped through their meeting with Jamaica despite missing head coach Dick Advocaat for the fixture.
+Curacao, whose squad is mostly composed of Netherlands-born descendants of islanders, scraped through their meeting with Jamaica despite missing head coach Dick Advocaat for the fixture.

 Jamaica's head coach British Steve McClaren watches from the sidelines during the World Cup qualifier football match between Jamaica and Curacao at the National Stadium in Kingston, Jamaica on November 18, 2025.
 (Photo by Ricardo Makyn / AFP)